Iowa Democrat asks House to review 6-vote race, cites errors

 In addition, Hart outlines 11 other ballots that she says were wrongly excluded for a variety of reasons from voters who tried to support her.

-Those included absentee ballots that were rejected because secrecy envelopes were not sealed properly or were resealed using tape after they arrived in the mail sealed.
+Those included absentee ballots that were rejected because return envelopes were not sealed properly or were resealed using tape after they arrived in the mail sealed.
 One envelope was ripped; another was signed but not in the right spot.
 Two of those voters say they were wrongly assured their votes would count.

 Johnson County apologized to another voter whose provisional ballot was excluded after an election worker’s error.
 Two others ballots were not counted after they were left at a drop box outside the district in Cedar Rapids, where the voters attend school.
+All signed affidavits saying they voted for Hart.

 Hart also argues that the recount failed to comply with Iowa law and the constitution because each county used a different method — machine, hand or a mix.